googlearchive/appengine-java-guestbook-multiphase/README.md

 How do I, as a developer, start working on the project?

 1. cd final  (or phase1)
-1. `mvn install appengine:devserver`
+1. `mvn clean appengine:devserver`

+<!---
 1. What dependencies does it have (where are they expressed) and how do I install them?
 1. Can I see the project working before I change anything?

-<!---
-## Testing

 How do I run the project's automated tests?